 Fans of the Cinema Sips Facebook page already know what my cocktail pairing is, but I am now sharing the actual recipe.
 For The Birdcage, I wanted to find a drink that was appropriate for the tropical Miami climate, but also sweet and strong like Robin Williams’ character.
-Immediately, I thought of the Hemingway Daiquiri I recently enjoyed at new Austin, TX rum bar Pleasant Storage Room.
+Immediately, I thought of the Hemingway Daiquiri I recently enjoyed at a local bar.
 It was cool and refreshing on a hot day, and not sticky like many bastardized versions of the daiquiri often are.
 I inwardly cringe when I see a frozen daiquiri on a menu (mainly because I know in that instance I’m probably sitting at a TGI Friday’s, and how on earth did that happen?!).
 So please, do me a favor, and serve your daiquiri’s shaken, not blended or frozen, the way God and drunk writers intended.

 2 oz white rum